shatasundara/thebearjew.github.io/_posts/2015-04-15-how-to-quickly-link-to--your-social-media-in-ios.md

 published: true
 ---

-# How to Quickly Link to Your Social Media in iOS

 Not very long ago I discovered a simple and amazing shortcut for iOS from reddit.
 I created a text shortcut where "@@" would replace my primary email address anywhere I entered it in my phone.
 I added this text shortcut by going to *Settings* > *General* > *Keyboard* > *Shortcuts* then entering my email as the "phrase" and *@@* as the "shortcut".

 Entering my email into every website and app in iOS is a massive pain and significantly difficult on a mobile keyboard.
 Over the last year, this small hack has saved me **hours** when logging in and out of multiple Google, Facebook, and Twitter accounts, as well as linking to others.